Shawn Jones (basketball): The Basketball Tournament

 In 2017, Jones participated in The Basketball Tournament for Blue Zoo, a team of Middle Tennessee alumni.
 The team was eliminated in the first round.
 The Basketball Tournament is an annual $2 million winner-take-all tournament broadcast on ESPN.

 Kosovo national team

 On July 11, 2016, Jones received a Kosovan passport, and became a member of the Kosovo national basketball team.

-On February 23, 2018, Jones made his first appearance for the Kosovan team in the 2019 FIBA Basketball World Cup qualification game against Poland.
+On February 23, 2018, Jones made his first appearance for Kosovo in the 2019 FIBA Basketball World Cup qualification game against Poland.

 Personal life

 Jones is the son of Andrew and Cynthia Jones.